30294 - EVOLUTION OF ECONOMIC IDEAS

 - Students cannot ask proctors any question on the exam contents, and, however, any proctor answer on the exam questions is irrelevant.
 You must always motivate your answers.
 Answers without explanation are not evaluated.
 Any kind of mistake and/or omission and/or ambiguity is an error, that is worth at least 1 point.
 You must fill in the box on the top left corner with your personal details and you must sign for acceptance the Rules of the Honor Code.
 Exams without personal details and signature are not graded.
 In order to withdraw from the exam, students must sign in the box on the top right corner.
 Students who do not sign in the appropriate space have their grade registered.
 Students can decide to withdraw by 15 minutes before the end of the exam.
 Only students who intend to hand in the exam or withdraw may leave the room, but no student is allowed to leave in the last 15 minutes before the end of the exam.
 To answer, you must use only the sheets enclosed with the exam, by writing in the proper spaces with a blue or black ink pen (not red) and your handwriting must be readable.
 In the last sheet, you find a space useful to complete your answers.
 As rough copy – and not for answering – you can use the back front of the sheets.
 The solutions are posted in the Course Bboard.
 The paper show rules – including the date - are communicated with the grades; students cannot call for postponing/anticipating the paper show and cannot delegate it; no exceptions to the rules.

-- Slides and readings represent the teaching material.
-The slides are posted week by week in the course website.
-The lecture notes (Part II) are posted at the beginning of the course.
+Slides and readings represent the teaching material.
+The slides will be posted week by week in the course website.
+The lecture notes (Part II) will be posted at the beginning of the course.
 The readings are the following:

-- Further (not compulsory and unnecessary for the exam) readings (Part II):
+Further (not compulsory and unnecessary for the exam) readings for Part II: